phillipbvetter/phillipbvetter.github.io/README.md

-# Phillip B Vetter's Homepage
+# Phillip Brinck Vetter's Github Repository

-This is the homepage of my Github Pages.
+This is the homepage of my [Github](https://github.com/phillipbvetter) profile Github Pages.
 See the following packages

 ## [ctsmrTBM](..ctrsmtTMB)